 DIY or hire a pro

 You can choose to DIY or hire a pro.
-IF you have time and the right skills to insulate and install drywall in your garage, you can DIY.
+If you have time and the right skills to insulate and install drywall in your garage, you can DIY.

 However, garage finishing is a job best left to professionals.
 Drywall installation is a two-person job.
 Further, you may need to get a permit to finish your garage.